An Ounce of Prevention

 Fraud Awareness

-Are you taking steps to protect personal information?
+Are you taking steps to protect personal banking information?
 Safeguarding sensitive data in your files and on your computers is critical.
 After all, if that information falls into the wrong hands, it can lead to fraud or identity theft.
 The security of your money and identity is as important to us as it is to you.
 Let’s work together to protect it.

 From Across the Industry